dnanexus/dnanexus-example-applets/Tutorials/webapp/rstudio_server/Readme.md

 # FAQ
-##### I am getting libxml2 error while installing the Tidyverse.
-How do I solve it?
+##### How do I install Tidyverse?
-Failure to load tidyverse is caused by a missing system-level `libxml2` library which apparently is not part of the Rocker image.
+If you try to install Tidyverse library and load it, you may get an error about a missing libxml2 library, which apparently is not part of the Rocker image.
 To solve this, run in Terminal:
 ```bash
 sudo apt install libxml2
 ```